bumatic/bitchute-scraper/README.md

 # Python Bitchute Scraper

-This repository contains a simple scaper for the bitcute video plattform and is WIP.
+This repository contains a simple scaper for the bitcute video plattform.
+It makes uses of Selenium for retrieving data.

 ## Installation